-All participants are registered for a course of plenary lectures entitled Knowledge and Need.
+All participants are registered for a course of plenary lectures entitled Curiosity.
 Lectures focus both on the present and past limits of current knowledge, and how the quest for knowledge has been driven by the need to find solutions to difficult questions posed by hunger, disease, conflict, and climate change.

 Materials Science, ecological, geological and mathematical ‘trails’ are amongst the practical sessions planned, along with visits to institutes and laboratories in Cambridge.

-Term II practicals include: A botany trail in the University Botanic Garden, a mathematics practical and an astronomy site session.
+Term II practicals included: A botany trail in the University Botanic Garden, a mathematics practical and an astronomy site session.

 Accommodation is available for participants who want to stay in a Cambridge College.
 Please see the accommodation options available for this programme.